 Fat?
-Some is good, but not too much & focus on “healthy fats”
+Some is good, but focus on “healthy fats”

-Children do not need large amounts of fat–although fat by itself isn’t quite the culprit that most people think.
-Fat in combination with simple carbohydrates (such as sugar, white flour, white rice, or potatoes) is far more dangerous than fat alone because the fat is handled by the body so differently.
+Children do not need large amounts of added fat–although fat by itself isn’t quite the culprit that most people think.
+Fat in combination with simple carbohydrates (such as sugar, white flour, white rice, or potatoes) is far more dangerous than fat naturally found in a food, because the fat is handled by the body so differently.
 French fries, potato chips, cheeseburgers on white-flour buns, donuts, candy bars, and the like are particularly bad.
 Butter on vegetables is much better for us than butter on white toast.
-Children do not need partially hydrogenated anything.
-These artificial fats, so commonly found in items on grocery store shelves, are not found anywhere in nature.
 It pays to take an honest look at what your children are eating.

 Now that we have our sights set on what foods to choose, tomorrow we will continue this five-part series with how to make these choices enticing.

 Healthy Eating, Part I – How important is good nutrition?

 Healthy Eating, Part II – What foods do children need?
 What foods should be avoided?